-I’ve been fortunate to hold many compliance positions within banks, so my experience gives me a unique perspective into my clients’ worlds.
-Whether it’s applying old laws to innovative financial products at a FinTech startup, or building and operating a bank’s compliance program from the ground up, I understand the legal issues financial institutions face and I appreciate the practical difficulty of implementing their goals.
-I’ve always prided myself on my ability to help my business line, now my clients, successfully marry legal requirements with business objectives.
-With my FinTech clients specifically, I help clients think outside the box to view the regulations not as a stop sign, but as guideposts to reach their desired destination.
+I’ve held almost every legal and compliance position within a bank or FinTech company, so I have a unique perspective into my clients’ worlds.
+I know how it feels to operationalize a square peg into a round hole.
+Whether it’s applying old laws to innovative financial products at a startup, building and operating a bank’s compliance program from the ground up, or helping a foreign company launch a U.S. banking product, I understand the legal issues and appreciate the practical difficulty at play.
+I pride myself on helping clients marry legal requirements with business objectives.
+With FinTechs specifically, I help clients think outside the box to view the regulations not as a stop sign, but as guideposts to reach their desired destination.

-Aaron Kouhoupt offers a unique perspective shaped by more than 15 years’ experience as both in-house and outside counsel to banks and financial institutions of various sizes and formats.
-Aaron applies his extensive grasp of financial services regulation for clients ranging from marketplace lenders and other FinTech companies to community, regional, and national banks, automotive and personal property finance companies to small loan companies, mortgage lenders and servicers, and companies engaged in merchant cash advance and factoring.
+Aaron Kouhoupt offers a unique perspective shaped by more than 15 years’ experience as both in-house and outside counsel to banks, FinTechs, and various financial institutions of diverse sizes and formats.
+Aaron applies his extensive grasp of financial services regulation for clients ranging from marketplace lenders and other FinTech companies to community, regional, and national banks, small loan companies, mortgage lenders and servicers, as well as money transmitters and payments processors.

-Aaron has published extensively and presented continuing legal education on the topics of TILA/RESPA Integrated Disclosure, State Banking Regulation and Legalized Marijuana, the Military Lending Act, and the Home Mortgage Disclosure Act.
+A testament to his broad and varied experience, Aaron has published extensively and presented continuing legal education on a wide variety of topics.
 He has experience as an Adjunct Professor teaching Business Law, Constitutional Law, and American Government at the University of Maine at Presque Isle.